graphile/graphile.github.io/src/pages/docs/getting-started.md

 ### Building your Schema

-The `buildSchema` method will (asynchronously) build a GraphQL schema from a list of plugins.
-We ship a number of default plugins (TODO: link to graphile-build/defaultPlugins) that are sufficient to create a simple schema, like so:
+The [`buildSchema`](/graphile-build/schema-builder/#buildSchema) method will (asynchronously) build a GraphQL schema from a list of plugins.
+We ship a number of [default plugins](/graphile-build/default-plugins/)  that are sufficient to create a simple schema, like so:

 <!-- source: examples/empty-schema.js -->
 ```js